Merzasphor/MWSE/docs/source/lua/type/tes3uiElement.rst

     See childOffsetX.

 `children`_ (`table`_)
+    Read-only.
 A table containing references to child elements.
 This is a copy that does not track changes.

 `color`_ (`table`_)
     Element RGB colour, an array of 3 floats with value range [0.0, 1.0].
 For menus and rects, it sets the background colour.
 For text, it sets the text colour.
 For images, it multiplies the image by the colour.